Manufacturer & Exporter of Precision Turned Components, Brass Fittings and CNC Turned Parts

 What is Forging?

-Forging is related where heat being used in conjunction with mechanical pressure in shaping the metal ingot or billet.
+Forging is a manufacturing process that shapes metal using compressive forces, often combined with controlled heating, while the metal remains in a solid state.
 This process is the one that gives the steel your desired shape but with the added feature of still being in a solid state.

 Depending on the methods used it is divided into open die forging, closed die forging, and rolled ring forging.
 But also according to the temperature used in the process, (cold, warm, or hot forging).
 Still, forging brass metals varies depending on the forging metal type in items such as bronze, aluminum, brass, or steel among others.